CiwPython/Ciw/docs/Background/kendall.rst

 + :math:`G` / :math:`GI`: General / General independent distribution

 The parameters :math:`X`, :math:`Y` and :math:`Z` are optional, and are assumed to be :math:`\infty`, :math:`\infty`, and First In First Out (FIFO) respectively.
-Other options for the queueing schedule :math:`Z` may be SIRO (Service In Random Order), LIFO (Last In First Out), and PS (Process Sharing).
+Other options for the queueing schedule :math:`Z` may be SIRO (Service In Random Order), LIFO (Last In First Out), and PS (Processor Sharing).

 Some examples: